-- 90-day trial periods can be offered to anyone who has never worked for that particular employer or business before.
-The Government has announced that the law will soon be changed so that trial periods will only be able to be offered to anyone who works for a small business (less than 19 employees) and has never worked for that particular employer before. - The trial period must be written in the employment agreement, otherwise you are not on one. - If you begin working (even for an hour) before you sign the employment agreement, any trial period does not apply. - You can be fired during the trial period and your employer doesn't have to give a reason, but a process must still be followed.
-In "good faith" an employer should still give you a reason if you ask for one.
+- 90-day trial periods can only be offered to anyone who works for a small business (fewer than 20 employees) and has never worked for that particular employer or business before. - The trial period must be written in the employment agreement, otherwise you are not on one. - If you begin working (even for an hour) before you sign the employment agreement, any trial period does not apply. - You can be fired during the trial period and your employer doesn't have to give a reason, but the correct process must still be followed.
+To act in "good faith" an employer should still give you a reason if you ask for one.
 The employer must still listen to your thoughts about any problems before you are fired. - If you suspect an employer is abusing the trial period (for example, as a way of firing people before the employer has to take full responsibility for them as an employee), it is important to visit your local Community Law Centre for advice or contact YouthLaw.